 A first step toward managing this generation is often to create an atmosphere of informality.
 Harsh Goenka, Chairman of India’s RPG Enterprises requested the company’s 20,000 employees just call him ‘Harsh’, a significant step in a country where the typically hierarchical work culture usually requires deference to seniority and experience.

 As well as a preference for informality, millennials also want to have their voice heard within the organisation.
 Therefore creating an environment of openness and collaboration is appealing.
 For example, one leading industrial goods company teamed up younger workers with older colleagues to bring millennials into the decision-making process and help the company leverage their unique skill sets.
-As a result of this initiative the new recruits could integrate faster within the company, while at the same time the experienced employees had the opportunity to better understand millennials’ way of working.
+As a result of this initiative, the new recruits could integrate faster within the company, while at the same time the experienced employees had the opportunity to better understand millennials’ way of working.

 Adopt a culture of experimentation

 As well as changing the organisational structure of the business, companies need to adopt a new approach to conducting their work.
-In the earlier era of market stability and long product life-cycles, companies could spend time on perfecting their offering.
+In the earlier era of market stability and long product life-cycles, companies could spend time perfecting their offering.
 However, in today’s volatile and uncertain world the external market environment can change quickly, while digital disruption can render technologies and business models redundant in a short matter of time.

-In this dynamic context companies should adopt a culture of experimentation as it provides the most direct feedback, both in terms of speed and reliability.
+In this dynamic context, companies should adopt a culture of experimentation as it provides the most direct feedback, both in terms of speed and reliability.
 An experimental approach helps an organisation quickly decide whether to pursue an initiative, make adjustments, or drop it altogether.
-As a result it can move faster, avoid sinking costs into failing projects, and be more opportunistic.
+As a result, it can move faster, avoid sinking costs into failing projects, and be more opportunistic.

-Experimentation can be used at three different levels of business: strategy, tactics and implementation.
+Experimentation can be used at three different levels of business: strategy, tactics, and implementation.

-At the strategic level a company can experiment on where and how it wants to compete in the future.
+At the strategic level, a company can experiment with where and how it wants to compete in the future.
 For example, technology giant Google restructured itself to form the Alphabet group, creating separate business entities that could pursue ambitious ‘moonshots’.
 These companies have the freedom to take bold bets on the future, which are periodically reviewed by the group and allocated further funding based on their progress and potential.

-At the tactical level a company can experiment to test new products, new concepts and new markets.
-Swedish furniture retailer Ikea is testing the viability of its large format stores in new geographies by first opening smaller stores.
+At the tactical level, a company can experiment to test new products, new concepts, and new markets.
+Swedish furniture retailer Ikea is testing the viability of its large-format stores in new geographies by first opening smaller stores.
 These small stores function as a pick-up point for online orders and feature a small showroom with store-to-web capabilities.
 This allows customers to do digital planning for their home and then place further online orders in-store.
 Only once local market demand has been proven in this way does it commit to investing in a big-box store.

 Lastly, when it comes to implementation, experimentation can help companies quickly improve their marketing and product or service delivery.
 For example, A/B testing is regularly used in digital marketing to test different versions of websites to find out which result in a greater customer conversion rate.